logo

 Bausch & Lomb Incorporated

-BESIVANCE (besifloxacin ophthalmic suspension) 0.6% is indicated for the treatment of bacterial conjunctivitis caused by susceptible bacteria, including Haemophilus influenzae and various Staphylococcus, Streptococcus, and Moraxella species.
+Usage: BESIVANCE (besifloxacin ophthalmic suspension) 0.6% is indicated for the treatment of bacterial conjunctivitis caused by susceptible bacteria, including Haemophilus influenzae and various Staphylococcus, Streptococcus, and Moraxella species.
 Efficacy for some organisms was studied in fewer than 10 infections.

 • beyfortus